javascriptlove/haunt/README.md

 `.click(selector)` perform the click event on the specified selector.

+**`computedStyle`**

+`.computedStyle(selector, styleName)` find the specified selector and get its computed style value.
+Uses Window.getComputedStyle

 **`dataList`**

-`.dataList(dataKey, selector, [children])` the core of operation, it allows to get a data from document and save it into a storage under the `dataKey`.
+`.dataList(dataKey, selector[, children])` the core of operation, it allows to get an array of data from document and save it into a storage under the `dataKey`.
 If the `children` parameter is present, the result will be an array with objects with specified keys-values from `children`.

 **`end`**